-Convenience of Shopping Online is Not Safe
+Convenience of Shopping Online Is Not Safe

-The convenience of shopping online means avoiding crowded parking lots, and long lines at the stores.
-More and more people shop online with packages delivered to homes.
+The convenience of shopping online means avoiding crowded parking lots and long lines at the stores.
+More and more people buy products in the comfort of their home or office with packages delivered to their homes.

 USA Today reported close to one-third of Americans are hit with package theft from their doorstep.
-Over half Americans know someone who had their packages stolen from their doorstep.
-I remind you when you make an online purchase during heavy shopping times or any time for that matter, follow these suggestions to prevent yourself from becoming a victim of package theft.
+Over half of Americans know someone who had their packages stolen from their doorstep.
+When you make an online purchase during heavy shopping times or any time for that matter, I want to remind you to follow these suggestions to prevent yourself from becoming a victim of package theft.

 What You Can Do to Prevent Package Theft